A characterisation of F_q-conics of PG(2,q^3): Preliminaries

 \subsection{The exact-at-infinity Bruck-Bose representation}

 \Label{sec:exact}

-\begin{remark} \Label{remark1} {\rm As per our usual convention for the Bruck-Bose representation, the correspondences in Result~\ref{BB-Baer-3} are not necessarily exact at infinity.
-In particular, the correspondences given in Result~\ref{BB-Baer-3} are not exact at infinity.
+As per our usual convention for the Bruck-Bose representation, the correspondences in Result~\ref{BB-Baer-3} are not necessarily exact at infinity.
 For example, we can restate Result~\ref{BB-Baer-3}(2) to be exact at infinity as follows.
-We distinguish between this and the usual convention by including the phrase ``the \emph{exact-at-infinity} Bruck-Bose representation in $\PG(6,q)$''. } \end{remark}

 \begin{result}\Label{exact-subplane}{\rm Let $\bar\pi$ be an $\Fq$-subplane of $\PG(2,q^3)$ secant to $\li$.
 In the \emph{exact-at-infinity} Bruck-Bose representation in $\PG(6,q)$, $[\pi]$ consists of the 2-regulus $\R$ of $\S$ that corresponds to the $\Fq$-subline $\bar b=\bar\pi\cap\li$, \emph{together with} a plane $\alpha$ of $\PG(6,q)\setminus\si$ that meets each plane of $\R$ in a point. } \end{result}